ejaronne/testgpage/README.md

 # CMS Security Automation Framework (CMS SAF)

 The CMS ISPG SAF program was discontinued in September 2023.
+Current CMS SAF validation content on github.com will still be available.
 The MITRE SAF open-source shared community tools and baseline validation content will still be maintained.

 ## What is CMS Security Automation Framework (SAF)?